gsinghbraze/braze-docs/_docs/_user_guide/data_and_analytics/query_builder.md

 The ability to track credit usage for each query is coming soon.
 {% endalert %}

 Credits are not used when writing, editing, or saving reports within the Braze SQL editor.
-Your credits will reset to 2,000 on the first of each month at 12 am UTC.
+Your credits will reset to 5 on the first of each month at 12 am UTC.
 You can monitor your monthly credit usage at the top of the Query Builder page.

 ![Query Builder showing the amount of credits used in the current month.]({% image_buster /assets/img_archive/query_builder_credits.png %}){: style="max-width:60%"}

 When you reach the credit cap, you cannot run queries, but you can create, edit, and save SQL reports.
-If you want to purchase more Query Builder credits, please get in touch with your account manager.
+If you want to purchase more Query Builder credits, please click the **Upgrade Credits** button on the banner or get in touch with your account manager.